levchik/vstamp/README.md

 - [x] Ability to run servers and send request to them
 - [x] Basic tests that show operations are applied correctly to KV store
 - [x] Use parking_lot::Mutex as a faster alternative to std::sync::Mutex
+- [ ] Ability to run integration tests to them in parallel
 - [ ] Design & implement API for checking replicas state
 - [ ] Use some crate for Errors (currently they are very clunky)
 - [ ] (paper) View change protocol